Here’s the personal check-in concept that helps me around patience:

 Feeling resentment and anger usually means I need to review my boundaries.

-Or, what did I want to say “no” to and said “yes” to instead?
+- What did I want to say “no” to and said “yes” to instead?

 Saying “no” to my kids more meant I had to energy to say “yes” to myself in other ways, like having the clarity of mind to make healthier food choices, or choose a 5-minute meditation in the bathroom.
 All of which served to keep everyone happier.

 I think we all get that one child – the one who makes you earn your mommy badge.
-The teen version of mine, perhaps a lawyer in training, would ask repeatedly and in multiple ways for whatever thing he was hyperfocused on that day.
+The pre-teen version of mine, perhaps a lawyer in training, would ask repeatedly and in multiple ways for whatever thing he was hyper focused on that day.

 Thankfully with age comes wisdom and healing.
 It didn’t take many rounds of this for me to remember that feeling angry and resentful was my personal indicator that I needed a boundaries recheck.
 I matter too, and this behavior was not OK.

 The problem was that I was being overly patient with his bad behavior.

 So, I set a new boundary around this behavior and a consequence.
 If he asked me something more than once, and I felt I had provided an adequate explanation, he lost his phone immediately.